-\section{Discussion}
+Therefore, in the limit of large $n$, infidelity times $n$ is lower bounded by $(1-\lambda^2)/4\lambda^2$.
+In Fig.(\ref{Fig9}) we compare this lower bound with the infidelity achieved by two different TI processes: (i) an operation related to quantum Schur transformation, studied previously in \cite{cirac1999optimal}, which has full SU(2) symmetry, and hence is also TI.
+As we discuss in Supplementary Note 10, the results of \cite{cirac1999optimal} implies that using this process we can achieve the infidelity $(1-\lambda)/2n\lambda^2$. (ii) The measure-and-prepare process based on the ML estimator, discussed in the previous section, which achieves the infidelity $n^{-1} \times F_H(\Phi)/4F_H(\rho)=1/(4n\lambda^2)$.

+Remarkably, we find that the bound imposed by the purity of coherence in Eq.(\ref{Eq123}) is tight in both high-noise ($\lambda\rightarrow 0$) and low-noise ($\lambda\rightarrow 1$) regimes.
+This suggests that this bound is achievable for all values of $\lambda$, and, at least in this example, the purity of coherence determines the ultimate limit of coherence distillation in the single-shot regime.

+\subsection{Discussion}
-In the recent years we have seen a significant progress in understanding the concept of coherence in the framework of quantum resource theories and, in particular, in the context of quantum thermodynamics (See e.g. \cite{lostaglio2015description,lostaglio2015quantumPRX,korzekwa2016extraction, narasimhachar2015low, streltsov2017colloquium, goold2016role, chiribella2017optimal, halpern2016beyond}).
-In spite of this progress, some aspects of coherence are not well-understood yet.
-Here, we have highlighted an important feature of quantum coherence which manifests itself, for instance, in the unreachability of pure coherent states from mixed states in both the single and asymptotic regimes, and the fact that (in some precise sense) the coherence content of a single qubit can be arbitrarily large.

-To quantify this feature of coherence, we introduced a new additive measure of asymmetry, called the purity of coherence and showed that the monotonicity of this quantity under TI operations gives a tight bound on the coherence distillation in the single-shot regime.
-This observation supports the idea that the purity of coherence is adequately quantifying this feature of coherence.
-We also used the purity of coherence to study the coherence distillation process in the asymptotic regime, and found that the distillable coherence for a generic mixed state is zero.
-In other words, the hypothetical coherence distillation machine depicted in Fig.(\ref{Fig1}), which purifies quantum clocks (or equivalently, distills coherence in the energy eigenbasis) is not consistent with the laws of quantum mechanics and thermodynamics.
+In recent years there has been a significant progress in understanding the concept of coherence in the context of quantum thermodynamics (See e.g. \cite{lostaglio2015description,lostaglio2015quantumPRX,korzekwa2016extraction, narasimhachar2015low, streltsov2017colloquium, goold2016role, chiribella2017optimal, halpern2016beyond}).
+Nevertheless, some aspects of coherence are still not well-understood.
+Here, we highlighted an important feature of quantum coherence which manifests itself, for instance, in the unreachability of pure coherent states from mixed states in both the single-shot and asymptotic regimes, and the fact that (in some precise sense) the coherence content of a single qubit can be arbitrarily large.
+To quantify this feature of coherence, we introduced a new quantifier of coherence, called the purity of coherence and showed that the monotonicity of this quantity under TI operations gives a tight bound on the coherence distillation in the single-shot regime.
+The tightness of this bound supports the idea that the purity of coherence is adequately quantifying the unreachability of pure coherent states from mixed states.